 Type of Dividend – Eligible Vs Non-Eligible Dividends

 Dividends issued by public corporations are eligible dividends.
 When a CCPC issues dividend, it can be either eligible or non-eligible dividend.

-- When a CCPC pays dividend from income pools other than the above which are taxed at full tax rates, it is called eligible dividend.
-It includes the active business income above the Small business deduction limit
+- When a CCPC pays dividends from income pools other than the above which are taxed at full tax rates, it is called an eligible dividend.
+It includes the active business income above the Small business deduction limit.

 - Dividends paid out of the portfolio income which is derived from the investments of CCPC in public corporations are eligible dividends and are subject to refundable part IV tax of 38.33%.
 When CCPC pays these dividends to CCPC’s shareholders, it is eligible for a dividend refund.
 This way the income is not taxed twice.

 - Other investment income, other than the above portfolio income, like interest income when distributed to CCPC’s shareholders, is non-eligible dividends.

 Besides eligible and non-eligible dividends, there is a Capital dividend as well.
 If your corporation has a capital dividend account, it can issue a capital dividend to its shareholders, which is tax-free.
 A corporation’s capital dividend account is tracked by CRA.
 Issuing a capital dividend has its own requirements, such as filing of T2054, Schedule 89 and a certified true copy of board resolution.